hervenivon/awesome-discoveries/docs/various/README.md

 The charts are extensively customizable, documentation is available [here](https://www.chartjs.org/docs/latest/).

+## Bio inspiration

+* [Navigation without a GPS](https://www.soonsoonsoon.com/remplacer-son-gps-par-un-cerveau-de-fourmi) - Inspired from a Sahara desert ant, this ant robot can orient itself without a GPS.
+After a random exploration behavior, it can go straight back to its departure origin.

 ## Color picking

 [Colorbrewer](http://colorbrewer2.org) is an online tool, and a [npm package](https://www.npmjs.com/package/colorbrewer) that provides a set of color schemes suitable for certain conditions: diverging, colorblind safe, number of classes.
 While it was meant for maps at first, I use it extensively when it comes to choose colors for any purpose.
 I just find them elegant 😊.
 I discovered them through the [d3js](https://github.com/d3/d3) library.
 [Further reading](http://www.personal.psu.edu/cab38/ColorBrewer/ColorBrewer_updates.html)